top of page

 Dementia Friendly Kent Awards

-We are delighted to announce this year's 16 shortlisted Finalists.
-All Awards Winners are judged by people affected by dementia and their supporters.
-The Awards Ceremony will take place on 19th May 2023 at 2pm as part of the larger Dementia Showcase Event at the Maidstone Exhibition Hall, Kent County Showground.
+We are delighted to announce this year's winners.
+All Awards Winners were judged by people affected by dementia and their supporters.
+The Awards Ceremony took place on 19th May 2023 at 2pm as part of the larger Dementia Showcase Event at the Maidstone Exhibition Hall, Kent County Showground.

 Dementia Friendly Organisation Award